District English Learner Plan

 Each school has at least two ESL resource rooms or classrooms.
 These rooms contain a variety of technology, texts, fiction, games, maps and, where appropriate, realia.
 The texts are specifically designed for ESL students, teaching them how to read, write and research, as well as about the fundamentals of English grammar.

 The Cengage National Geographic textbook series Inside and Edge are used in grades 6-12.
-Vista is used with newcomers in these ages.
+Vista is used with newcomers in these grades.
 Supplementary materials, including Vista Higher Learning’s Get Ready! program for newcomers, Inside the U.S.A., Keys to Learning, Building Bridges, and Spin, are also employed throughout the grades as needed.
 These materials are specifically designed to develop literacy in ELs and other struggling readers.

 Achievement: